a-loaf-of-bread/odb/README.md

 In the modern world, we have a "disguised problem" in the sense that almost everyone is "specialised" in one field and doesn't know much abt others. which isn't great. the Sahaba for instance, were successful traders, farmers, intelligence analysts, statesmen, warriors, scholars, etc. In the Islamic golden age too, ppl were often polymaths.
 Nowadays diff fields studied in isolation which is kinda ehhh.
 Fix that.
 ER-97.
 Project 51-AFKI = the foundation, akin to the 10yrs of the 23yrs of Islam's revelation days.
 Or like the approx 30yrs of intellectual rebuilding and systematic renewal under Nur al-Din Zengi.

+As for the other two projects (chlorophyll and er-91), they won't be worked on simultaneously since the scope of each project in ODB is too great for one person to handle without burning out.
+Besides, for a society to do great things, it needs to have a 'push' that makes it do said great things.
+These two projects are essentially 'skyscrapers', hard to build alone... and they need a foundation to be really effective which in this case is Project 51-AFKI.
+Can't build a skyscraper without a foundation.
+Said foundation will, InshaAllah, make the Muslim ummah focus on the great issues facing us and our world/planet as a whole.
+Once Project 51-AFKI has produced 'version 1' of its end goal (may be a book, a website, online repo, video series, infographics, leaflets, podcasts, anything) then work on these two projects can commence.
+For the time being these two projects are 'frozen'.
+These two projects are meant to provide a highly effective deployment-ready blueprint, so that any one or a group of people willing to utilise it may be able to apply it irl.

 ## References:
 [^1]: https://sunnah.com/muslim:145